 What security thefts aim is to get their hands on sensitive data and have access to it?
 Protect your data in the best possible way, we have also listed some ways for you:

-- Ensure you don’t have any stored passcodes and connection strings in clear text or another non-encrypted manner on side of the client.
+3. Ensure you don’t have any stored passcodes and connection strings in clear text or another non-encrypted manner on the side of the client.

 Model your threats

 It is used to identify threads and then provides solutions.
-Make sure to do this on regular basis.
-Make sure not to Commit anything with a Passcode.
+Make sure to do this on a regular basis.
+Make sure not to commit anything with a Password.

 Get Bandit Installed

-For every project, we recommend that you install a bandit which is used to scan the code for known vulnerabilities like issues with YAML.
+For every project, we recommend installing a bandit to scan the code for known vulnerabilities like issues with YAML.

 Why you should consider Bandit: